joostvanderborg/documentatie/patronen/modality.md

 ## Description

-In order to let users accomplish on a task at hand it is sometimes needed to provide extra focus.
+In order to let users accomplish a task at hand and not overwhelm them with lots of information it is sometimes needed to provide extra focus.
 Especially when there is limited screen estate, such as on mobile devices.
 One way to add focus is by displaying the relevant task in a modal view.

 There are two types of modal views: